Bedford: Bedford Castle

 Bedford Castle Mound is the remnant of Bedford's medieval castle, located close to the centre of the modern town, less than a hundred yards from Bedford Bridge and the High Street.
 In around 2000, Bedford Borough Council built a sloping retaining wall on the south side, facing the river.
 Although almost completely modern, the wall does incorporate a few pieces of historic masonry.
 A paved path leads round the side of the mound up to the top, which is a flat circular grassy area.
 A small wooden structure of the same date at the top of the wall, much like a bus shelter, protects tourists from the rain while they view the river embankment.

+There is a man-made chamber inside the Castle Mound.
+It was built by the Higgins family in the mid-1800s and would have been used to store ice throughout the year.
+The central well is over 4m deep, large enough to have stored ice for use in all of the inns of Bedford when it was built.

 Transport

 Railway

 There are two stations in Bedford.
 The main Bedford railway station is on the Midland Main Line, providing inter-city services to London St Pancras and the East Midlands, operated by East Midlands Railway.
 Stopping services, operated by Thameslink, run through London to Gatwick Airport and Brighton.
 Bedford's other lesser used station is Bedford St John's which in on the Marston Vale Line.
 Services are operated by London North Western Railway and run between Bletchley and Bedford's main station.